 The Isthmus of Corinth and the Corinth Canal

 The isthmus of Corinth is a narrow neck of land dividing the Peloponnese from the Attica peninsula.
 It was also a landmark in the ancient world.
-An ancient stele marked the division.
-The 2nd century AD philosopher and biographer Plutarch attributed the stele to Theseus, son of King Aegeus of Athens, who placed there on his journey to Athens.
+An ancient stele marked the division between Attica and the Peloponnese.
+The 2nd century AD philosopher and biographer Plutarch attributed the stele to Theseus, son of King Aegeus of Athens.
+Plutarch said Theseus had placed the stele there on his journey to Athens.

-Stopping at the Corinth Canal is an interesting stop on the journey to Tolo from Athens.
+The Corinth Canal makes an interesting stop on the journey to Tolo from Athens.
 Huge ships cannot pass, but you will usually see pleasure vessels and smaller craft making the crossing far below the narrow bridge that crosses it.

 The Bay of Tolo (Tolon)